 Windows will report 'Found new hardware' and will ask for the location of the drivers.
-Point the installer at the appropriate driver folder on your USB Stick (32 bit or 64 bit) and the driver installation should proceed smoothly.
-(Ignore any warnings about the driver having not been tested by Microsoft).
+Point the installer at the appropriate driver folder on your USB Stick (32 bit or 64 bit) - note that the 'Windows 8 signed drivers' are OK for Windows 8, Windows 7 and Vista, but not for Windows XP.
+Use the older 32 or 64 bit drivers for XP machines.
+Once you select the correct driver package, the driver installation should proceed smoothly.
+(Ignore any warnings about the older drivers having not been tested by Microsoft).

 At the end of this process, the USB interface will be installed.
-The XP drivers will show up as a 'BlocklOClass device' and the camera software will be able to access it.
+The XP drivers will show up as a 'BlockIOClass device' and the camera software will be able to access it.
 You can confirm that the installation is complete by checking the status of the USB devices in the Windows 'Device Manager' (see above).
-Start up the Windows

-'Control Panel' and select 'System'.
+Start up the Windows 'Control Panel' and select 'System'.
 Now click on the tab labelled 'Device Manager', 'Hardware', and all of the system devices will be displayed in a list (see above).
-If the installation is successful, there will be a diamond shaped symbol labelled 'BlockIOClass' and clicking on the '+' sign will reveal it to be a 'Starlight Xpress USB 2.0 SXV-H814C BlockIO camera driver'.
+If the installation is successful, there will be a diamond shaped symbol labelled 'BlockIOClass' and clicking on the '+' sign will reveal it to be a 'Starlight Xpress USB 2.0 SXV-H9C BlockIO camera driver'.
 If this device shows as faulty, try clicking on it and selecting 'properties' and then 'update driver'.

-Following the on screen instructions will allow you to re-select the correct inf file from the CD (SXVIO_H814_398.inf) and driver files (SXVIO.sys and generic.sys), which should fix the problem.
+Following the on screen instructions will allow you to re-select the correct inf file from the CD (SXVIO_H9_194.inf) and driver files (SXVIO.sys and generic.sys), which should fix the problem.